Wiki · Concept · Last reviewed June 23, 2026

 Frontier Policies

 Frontier labs increasingly treat AI R&D automation as a safety threshold.
 OpenAI's Preparedness Framework v2 defines AI self-improvement as the ability of an AI system to accelerate AI research, including its own capability.
-It labels a critical case as fully automated AI R&D, either through a superhuman research-scientist agent or through causing a major generational model improvement much faster than an equivalent 2024 process.
+Its high threshold is framed around the impact of giving OpenAI researchers strong mid-career research-engineer assistance relative to a 2024 baseline.
+Its critical threshold includes fully automated AI R&D, either through a superhuman research-scientist agent or through causing a major generational model improvement in a fraction of the 2024 wall-clock time.

 These policies do not prove that automated AI R&D has reached catastrophic levels.
-They show that major frontier developers now treat it as a capability that must be measured, forecast, and controlled before it becomes fully visible in public products.
+They show that major frontier developers now treat it as a capability that must be measured, forecast, secured, and controlled before it becomes fully visible in public products.

 Risk Pattern